okhodjaev/okhodjaev.github.io/_posts/2026-05-27-governance-brief-4-audit-without-access.md

 ---

-*Oybek Khodjaev: systems transformation analyst, Founder & CEO of INVEXI LLC.
+*Oybek Khodjaev — over 35 years of experience in banking, finance, public administration, and business in Uzbekistan and the CIS.
-Former Deputy Governor (Deputy Khokim) of Samarkand Region.
-Previously, Treasury Director and Deputy Chairman of the Management Board at JSC UzAgroIndustrialBank.
+Author of the essay series "Beyond Control: Theory of Limits of AI Governance." [okhodjaev.com](https://okhodjaev.com/)*

-More than thirty years' experience in economics, banking, finance, and business across Uzbekistan and the CIS.*
+*The author advises public institutions and financial organisations on AI governance, verification frameworks, and institutional readiness.*